Casita Travel Terms and Conditions

 Article 15, paragraph 1

 a.
-The Tenant and/or traveller who causes or may cause such nuisance or inconvenience that a pleasant stay is or may be significantly impeded may be excluded by Casita from (continuing) the stay if it cannot reasonably be expected that the rental agreement will be fulfilled.
+The Renter and/or traveler who causes or could cause such a nuisance or inconvenience that a good stay is or could be significantly hampered, may be excluded from the stay (or the continuation of the stay) by Casita, if it cannot reasonably be expected of them to fulfill the agreement.

 b.
-All resulting costs shall be borne by the Tenant.
+All resulting costs will be borne by the Renter.

 Article 15, paragraph 3

-The Tenant and the traveller(s) are obliged to prevent any damage or to limit it as much as possible, in particular by reporting it immediately to Casita.
-The Tenant/traveller must inform Casita or its representative at the destination immediately, but no later than 24 hours after check-in, of any defects and/or damage in or to the Accommodation.
-If any damage is not reported, it may be recovered from the Tenant.
+The Renter and the traveler(s) are obligated to avoid or minimize any damage, in particular by immediately reporting it to Casita.
+The Renter/traveler must inform Casita or its representative at the destination immediately, but no later than 24 hours after check-in, of any deficiencies and/or damage in or to the Accommodation.
+If any existing damage is not reported, it can be recovered from the Renter.

 Article 16 Changes to flights or any booked crossings

-All flight and boat schedules communicated are subject to change by the relevant transport company.
-Casita can never be held liable for costs arising from schedule changes.
+All communicated flight and ferry schedules are subject to change by the relevant carrier.
+Casita cannot be held liable for costs resulting from schedule changes.

-Delays may occur.
-These may be due to busy airspace, technical problems, strikes or bad weather.
-If transport has been booked through Casita, Casita can never be held liable for costs arising from transport delays.
+Delays can occur.
+These may be due to airspace congestion, technical problems, strikes, or bad weather.
+If transport has been booked through Casita, Casita cannot be held liable for costs resulting from transport delays.

-In cases where the Tenant fails to pay on time, statutory interest will be charged on the amount owed from the date of default.
-Furthermore, after an initial payment reminder/demand for payment, the Tenant shall be obliged to pay the extrajudicial costs.
+In cases where the Tenant fails to pay on time, statutory interest will be due on the amount owed from the date of default.
+Furthermore, after an initial payment reminder/demand, the Tenant is obligated to reimburse extrajudicial costs.
 These amounts are:

 Article 19 Complaints